Loading

 Menil Drawing Institute Research Fellowship

-Offered by invitation, the Menil Drawing Institute Research Fellowship is intended for scholars, conservators, artists, choreographers, writers, or others whose practice pertains to modern and contemporary drawing.
+Offered by invitation, the Menil Drawing Institute Research Fellowship is intended for scholars, conservators, artists, choreographers, writers, or others whose practice pertains to modern and contemporary drawing or adopts a transhistorical approach to the medium of drawing.
 Invitees will have a proven track record in their fields and a specific project to propose.
 That project should ideally connect with the drawing collection and/or with exhibition and research projects at the Menil Collection.

 Terms of Appointment